I’m not a virologist, but I’m still getting asked these days about what the risks might be from the new generation of RNA vaccines for COVID-19.

 Not only is RNA unable to infect other cells (a possible risk of live, attenuated vaccines), but also the body chews up RNA quickly.
 In my view that makes RNA vaccines likely to be inherently safer than many others.
 That RNA instability, in addition to lowering the near-zero risk of DNA alterations in vaccine recipients, also just makes the vaccine safer more generally.
 For instance, protein or attenuated virus-based vaccines may be relatively more likely to hang around in the body longer than mRNA vaccine material.

 Part of the reason RNAs are so fleeting is that there are enzymes called RNases whose whole purpose is to eat RNAs.
-While the COVID-19 RNAs are intended to be stabilized by being encased in nanoparticles, once those “bubbles” pop so to speak, the RNAs are going to be degraded.
+While the COVID-19 RNAs are intended to be stabilized by being encased in lipid nanoparticles, once those “bubbles” pop so to speak, the RNAs are going to be degraded.

 Unknown risks since only short-term data on side effects?